JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 It updates the database schema automatically with matching the tables to the provided models (Author, Book, Customer, Review).
 This is typically used when models are added or modified in the program, to keep the database in synchronization.
 This function utilizes the AutoMigrate method from the gorm library which is a popular ORM (Object-Relational Mapper) tool in Go.

-Post migration, the code sets up a new server (presumably with some form of routing, etc., defined within controllers.NewServer(db)), passing our database client db to this new server.
+Post migration, the code sets up a new server (some form of routing, etc., defined within `controllers.NewServer(db)`), passing our database client db to this new server.

 ```go
 service := controllers.NewServer(db)